forresttindall/WiGLEUploader/README.md

 - **Secure Authentication**: Simple and secure WiGLE account authentication
 - **Retro-Modern UI**: Sleek dark mode interface with a retro computer aesthetic
 - **Responsive Design**: Works on desktop and mobile devices
+- **Image Stats Generator**: Create shareable images with your wardriving statistics
+- **Heatmap Route Planner**: Visualize your wardriving data with an interactive heatmap

 ## 📸 Screenshots